strongholdsec/leaderboard/README.md

 - Easily mint new SBT
 - Generate personal certificate PDF

+## How to add new competitions:

+For more info, visit `content/README.md` instruction.

 ## Roadmap
 #### Q4 2023
 - Move current `Contests` page to `Global Stats` page